 Now it was time to assemble all parts.

-The sliding jaw was placed over the bars first.
+I placed the sliding jaw over the bars first.

-After that, I could install the jaw in front of the clamp, the one that needs to be fixed in place.
+After that, I could install the jaw in front of this tool, the one that needs to be fixed in place.

 After drilling a pilot hole, I secured the claw, through which the spring goes, to the base with two screws.

 I deliberately didn’t use glue here, so I can open the tool at any time if needed.